Farar

-Farar is a Pakistani television film directed by Mehreen Jabbar.
-It starred Marina Khan, Sania Saeed and Huma Nawab in leading roles.
-The film first broadcast on Pakistan Television in 1996, and later on Indus Vision.
-The film entails the journey of three friends from Karachi as they try to navigate love and their city.
+Farar (فرار) is a 1996 Pakistani television film written by Azra Babar and directed by Mehreen Jabbar, produced under her company Tasveer Productions.
+It starred Marina Khan, Sania Saeed, and Huma Nawab in the leading roles.
+The telefilm first broadcast on Pakistan Television in 1996 and was later screened on Indus Vision.
+Set in Karachi, it follows three friends of contrasting personalities as they navigate love, ambition, and the pressures of the city.